Unity-Technologies/ziva-vfx-utils/docs/glossary.rst

 .. glossary::
     :sorted:

-    zUi
+    Scene Panel 2
+        Replacement of Scene Panel.
+        It provides a better user experience widget with split view and integrates Ziva VFX menu and shelf features.

+    Scene Panel
         A Maya UI to help you navigate scenes containing Ziva rigs.
-Currently in Beta.

     parameter
         A specific piece of data in the Maya scene, for example a mesh or an attribute of a node.
 These are the secondary type of :term:`scene item` managed by a :term:`builder`, and are always associated in some way with the :term:`nodes<node>` in the scene.